pragatibhandari/practicejs/README.md

 - Create a function divisibility() that takes three input parameters: divider, min, and max and prints out all the numbers between min and max that are divisible by given divider.
 Print each number on a new line.

+### Problem 7

+- Create a function countDigits() that counts the number of digits in a given number and returns the number of digits.

 ## CSS

 ### Problem 1